LSWR suburban lines: Electrification of the LSWR network

 The last short investment allowed train reversal and interchange, clear of the busy main line.

-The LSWR proceeded without a new Act, on the basis that the incorporating London & Southampton Railway Act did not limit the choice of traction mode.
+The LSWR proceeded without a new act of Parliament, on the basis that the original incorporating London and South Western Railway Act 1834 (4 & 5 Will.
+4. c. lxxxviii) did not limit the choice of traction mode.

-The Company opted to build its own power generating station, at Durnsford Road, a little east of Wimbledon, and five 5,000 kW turbo-generators were installed, generating three-phase electricity at 11 kV 25 Hz.
+The company opted to build its own power generating station, at Durnsford Road, a little east of Wimbledon, and five 5,000 kW turbo-generators were installed, generating three-phase electricity at 11 kV 25 Hz.
 This was distributed by lineside cables to sub-stations at Waterloo, Clapham Junction, Raynes Park, Kingston, Twickenham, Barnes, Isleworth, Sunbury and Hampton Court Junction which transformed the 11 kV to 600 V and converted it to DC using rotary converters needing constant manning while trains were running.

 On the track, a third rail of high conductivity steel was laid outside the four-foot; the return current travelled through the running rails; impedance bonds were provided at track circuit joints, and the track circuits had to be altered to AC operation.

 The line voltage was 600 V positive DC nominal; where the North London Railway and District Railway trains ran over LSWR tracks they used a four rail system, with the outer rail at +300 V and the centre return rail at -300 V; this had to be altered to conform to the LSWR standard, and some alterations were required to the trains of the penetrating companies.

 As part of the work, the route between Vauxhall and Nine Elms was widened to eight tracks, and the flyover at Hampton Court Junction was now constructed.

 The rolling stock consisted of 84 three-car units, all the coaches being converted from steam stock.